come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 To better understand how this can impact your crowdsales, take a look at the case that Philip Daian brilliantly explains on his blog post [Solidity anti-patterns: Fun with inheritance DAG abuse](https://pdaian.com/blog/solidity-anti-patterns-fun-with-inheritance-dag-abuse/).
-There he presents a Crowdsale contract that needs "to have a whitelist pool of preferred investors able to buy in the pre-sale [...], along with a hard cap of the number of [...] tokens that can be distributed."
-On his first faulty implementation, he ends up with a crowdsale that checks:
+There, he presents a Crowdsale contract that needs "to have a whitelist pool of preferred investors able to buy in the pre-sale [...], along with a hard cap of the number of [...] tokens that can be distributed."
+On his first (deliberately) faulty implementation, he ends up with a crowdsale that checks:

 ```
 ((withinPeriod && nonZeroPurchase) && withinCap) || (whitelist[msg.sender] && !hasEnded())